eezstreet/SWATEliteForce/README.md

 - Fixed a (vanilla) multiplayer bug where the Taser sidearms would inflict recoil to everyone in the game when one was used
 - The Glock is now a selectable weapon for suspects in the Custom Scenario Creator
 - Fairfax Residence: The accomplice can no longer carry two of the same weapon (??)
+- Old Granite Hotel: Adding some missing flashing lights on floor 6
 - The console will no longer close after entering a command.
 (Close with ESC key instead)
 - The console will show a log of commands entered as well as output.
 - Added a new console command: "history" (toggles the console log)